yolken/yolken-blog/site/_posts/2020-12-25-phd-to-tech.md

 Product managers are responsible for ensuring the high-level success of the products they work on.
-They do this by talking to customers, writing up requirements documents, setting priorities for engineering work, developing relationships with other teams inside the company, etc. The work can be all over the place, and really varies a lot based on the needs of the product and the structure of the teams you're working with.
+They do this by talking to customers, writing up requirements documents, setting priorities for engineering work, and developing relationships with other teams inside the company, among other activities.
+The work can be all over the place, and really varies a lot based on the needs of the product and the structure of the teams you're working with.

 The nice thing about product management, and the reason that I went into it originally, is that it's super flexible and broad, even early on in your career.
 As an entry-level PM at Google,